kumaromkar015/MCA_1_TEAM/README.md

 # MCA_1_TEAM
-Masters developers teams coloborate in this repository.
+Masters developers team coloborate in this repository.